Christmas Luminaries DIY

 11. I wrapped some Raffia ribbon around the neck of the jars, I tied a knot, then I used my hot glue gun to add some greenery on top of that knot.

-12. I hot glued a small Raffia bow on top of the greenery and some small red marbles that I previously dry brushed with some of that chic metallic gold paint.
+12. I hot glued a small Raffia bow on top of the small pieces of greenery and some small red marbles, as faux berries, that I previously dry brushed with some of that chic metallic gold paint.
 You could add a couple of pine cones too!